sciZer0/7/a/README.md

 * START<br>

 ## FIRST OF ALL
-This paper shows that science for now is being a fundamentally illogical/wrong thing taken on faith and that the real situation is even much worse -- the scientific system itself is much like a religious sect.
+This paper shows that modern science is a fundamentally illogical/wrong thing taken on faith and the scientific system itself is much like a religious sect.

 All I have is logic.

-Some time ago, just through thinking logically about well-known facts, I made scientific discoveries -- probably, the biggest ever scientific discoveries.
+Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.

 The discoveries are so big that they directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.